inadeqtfuturs/garden-monorepo/packages/embroidery/README.md

 1. Create some tokens in the theme object
 2. Apply those tokens to semantic html elements so that, for example, all `p` tags have the same styles

-`embroidery` simplifies this process and reduces boilerplate by generating typography form a set of primitive tokens including base font size, typographical scale, font families, and font weights.
+`embroidery` simplifies this process and reduces boilerplate by generating typography from a set of primitive tokens including base font size, typographical scale, font families, and font weights.
 Given these primitives, the function exports token values to use in `createStitches` as well as typographical values for semantic html elements, which can be spread and exported in `globalCss`.

 ## api